compenguy/AoC2021/README.md

 This fell out almost automatically from my solution for the first part.
 In addition to checking whether I've reached a new max_y every time I land a hit, I also increment a counter.

+## Day 18 Developer Log

+### First Star

+This one was more tedious than hard.
+I struggled a bit with getting the rust syntax right for the traits I was implementing for Add and Sum.

+### Second Star

+Trivial elaboration on the first step.